isomerpages/moe-pasirriscrestsec/_2025-sec-1-registration/Registration for 2025 Secondary 1 at PRCSS.md

 </li>
 <li>
 <p>If you do not meet the eligibility criteria of the MOE FAS, but require
-financial assistance, do visit https://www.prcss.moe.edu.sg/support/financial-assistance/ or approach the school staff at the school’s General Office for assistance.&nbsp;</p>
+financial assistance, do visit <a href="https://www.prcss.moe.edu.sg/support/financial-assistance/" rel="noopener noreferrer nofollow" target="_blank">https://www.prcss.moe.edu.sg/support/financial-assistance/</a> or approach the school staff at the school’s General Office for assistance.&nbsp;</p>
 </li>
 </ol>
 </li>